raygun101/MarkupKit/README.md

     <?properties MyStyles?>

-Templates are applied to individual class instances using the reserved "class" attribute.
+Templates are applied to class instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
 All property values defined by the template are applied to the class instance.
-Note that nested properties such as "titleLabel.font" are supported by property templates.
+Nested properties such as "titleLabel.font" are supported by property templates.

-For example, assuming that _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values:
+For example, assuming that _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values (JSON syntax is used in this example simply for clarity):

+    "label.hello": {
         "font": "Helvetica 24"
         "textAlignment": "center"
+    }

 the following markup would produce a label reading "Hello, World!" in 24-point Helvetica with horizontally-centered text: